 - Practical support and advice; including housing, benefits, legal services, schools.

 - Help to secure your home via our Sanctuary /Target Hardening scheme.

 - Using a multi agency approach with both statutory and non statutory organisations to provide support, this may include referral to or sign posting to other agencies; BME services, mental health, drugs and alcohol, counselling, housing, advice centres and legal services.

 All staff are trained to deliver specialist support, working in partnership with multiple agencies and the service user, with the aim of increasing the safety of the individual and their dependents.

 MARAC: Multi-Agency Risk Assessment Conference

-No contact details: referral can be made by workers who feel men are high risk
+Referrals can be made by workers who feel men are high risk of domestic abuse.

 MARAC is a monthly meeting where different agencies talk about the risk of serious harm to people experiencing domestic abuse in their area and pool their knowledge of each case.
 They make safety plans to support those most at risk.
-The aim is to increase the safety and well-being of the adults and children involved, and to reduce the risk of them becoming repeat victims.
-Men or women can be referred to MARAC.
-In the first two years of MARAC running in Sheffield there have been women and two men.
+The aim is to increase the safety and well-being of adults and children involved, and reduce the risk of them becoming repeat victims.

 Men’s Advice Line